semgrep/bento/README.md

 bento --agree --email <YOUR_EMAIL> check
 ```

 `bento check` will exit with a non-zero exit code if it finds issues in your code (see [Exit Codes](#exit-codes)).
 You can run `bento --agree --email <YOUR_EMAIL> check || true` if you'd like to prevent Bento from blocking your build.
-Otherwise, address the issues or unblock yourself by running `bento archive` to add them to your `.bento-whitelist` file to address later.
-Don't forget to check in your whitelist file.
+Otherwise, address the issues or unblock yourself by running `bento archive`.

 Please [open an issue](https://github.com/returntocorp/bento/issues/new?template=feature_request.md) if you need help setting up Bento with another CI provider.
 If you set up Bento with your provider of choice, we'd appreciate a PR to add instructions here!